EMOTIONAL SUPPORT ANIMALS AND HOUSING

-Once completed, click on the “Submit” button and your test will be sent to one of our licensed professionals for review.
+Once completed, click on the “Submit” button and your form will be sent to one of our licensed professionals for review.
 If it is determined that you appear to qualify for an ESA letter you will be contacted by email or telephone to schedule your follow-up telephone consultation(s).
 This telephone consultation may take as long as an hour so please set aside sufficient time.

 If you would like a prescriptive letter for Flying and Housing the cost for both is $175.
 Please select that option on the Payment page to receive both.